mlatcl/mlfc/_lamd/bayesian-regression.md

 \subsection{The Joint Density}

+\slides{
 * Really want to know the *joint* posterior density over the parameters $c$ *and* $m$.
-* Could now integrate out over $m$, but it’s easier to consider the multivariate case.
+* Could now consider  $m$, but it’s easier to consider the multivariate case.
+}
+\notes{This gives us the distribution over $c$, but in reality we want to know the *joint* posterior density over the parmeters $c$ and $m$.
+We could find this by now considering $m$, but it's easier to consider the multivariate case.}

 \include{_ml/includes/two-d-gaussian.md}